Sticky Notes - A Kid's Guide to New Year's Resolutions

 A Kid's Guide to New Year's Resolutions

-January is a popular month for making resolutions, but most people have trouble making them stick.
-For children, whose brains are still developing, it can be even harder.
-These tips can help keep them on track:
+January is prime time for setting New Year’s resolutions, but sticking to them can be challenging – especially for kids whose brains are still developing.
+These expert-backed tips can help keep them on track:

-• I will brush my teeth twice a day, after breakfast and before bed.
+• I will brush my teeth twice daily (after breakfast and before bed).

 • I will wash my hands after using the bathroom.

-• I will try every food on my plate, even if it's just one bite.
+• I will try a bite of every food on my plate.

 5-12 Years